NikolajChristianMoeller/artists-CRUD-app/README.md

 1. Sort: Sort artists based on selected properties.

-2. Favorite: Sorts artists by the true or false method
+2. Favorite: Sorts artists by the true or false method.

 3. Search: Search the app for a desire artist you want to have the app show.

+4. Click on the desired artist to show various information about the artist.